rmmATenersystemscom/es-inventory-hub/docs/DEVICE_MATCHING_LOGIC.md

 1. **No matches found** - check if hostnames are present and properly formatted
 2. **Too many exceptions** - verify data collection is working correctly
 3. **Performance issues** - ensure database indexes are present and up-to-date
-4. **Missing hostname exceptions** - if devices are missing their required hostname fields (ThreatLocker: `hostname`, Ninja: `systemName`), this indicates a critical data quality issue that must be resolved
+4. **Missing hostname exceptions** - if devices are missing their required hostname fields (ThreatLocker: `hostname`, Ninja: `systemName`), this indicates a critical data quality issue that must be resolved.
+Note that `computerName` is used for display purposes but is not required for device matching.

 ### **Debug Queries**
 ```sql